 Another way to look at value is as the bridge between goals and the process to results.

+As I lead the sales and growth team at Sales Rabbit, we work to embed a culture of value as we seek to align with businesses solving for clients greatest problems.
 Oh, and there is a cliche business line that is banned from our conversation, “Win – Win”.
 Instead, we just say “Wins”.
 We keep the focus on driving towards the customer’s win.
 The fact that we will consequently benefit doesn’t even need to be said.
-Why state the obvious?!
+Why state the obvious?
 Great relationships naturally reciprocate.

 This is one example of how something from outside the world of sales can actually be applied to your industry more than people realize.
 We encourage you to always be looking for things that resonate with you and apply that to your career and your goals.